-Humboldt State University (HSU) announced on May 22, the hiring of its eighth president, Tom Jackson Jr., taking the place of Lisa A. Rossbacher, who retired in June.
-President Jackson not only became the eight president to serve at HSU, he also became the first African American to serve in that role.
-President Jackson previously served as President of Black Hills State University (BHSU) in Spearfish, South Dakota since 2014.
+Humboldt State University (HSU) announced on May 22, the hiring of its eighth president, Tom Jackson Jr. PhD, taking the place of Lisa A. Rossbacher, who retired in June.
+President Jackson not only became the eighth president to serve at HSU

 Before that, President Jackson served as vice president for student affairs at the University of Louisville, as well as Texas A&M University in Kingsville.
 He has also worked at McMurry University, California Polytechnic State University, San Luis Obispo, the University of Southern California and St. Mary’s University.

 He received an honorary doctorate from BHSU for providing educational opportunities for Indigenous students.

 President Jackson spoke to El Leñador on Sept.
 3 to talk about diversity, protests, student safety, the future of HSU and more.

 Editor’s note: The responses have been lightly shortened for size.

 Q: Why Humboldt State University?